chapter one

 • Patterns for engines, chatbots, and agents

-Large Language Models (LLMs) like GPT, Gemini, and Claude have moved from novelty to necessity.
+Large language models (LLMs) such as GPT, Gemini, and Claude have moved from novelty to necessity.
 LLMs enable applications to answer complex questions, generate tailored content, summarize long documents, and coordinate actions across systems.
 More recently, LLMs have unlocked a new class of applications: AI agents.
 Agents take input in natural language, decide which tools or services to call, orchestrate multi-step workflows, and return results in a clear, human-friendly format.

 AI applications and agent systems can be complex.
-The need to ingest and manage data, structure prompts, chain model calls reliably, and integrate external APIs and services.
-Fortunately, frameworks like LangChain, LangGraph and LangSmith provide modular building blocks that eliminate boilerplate, promote best practices, and let you focus on application logic instead of low-level wiring.
-In this book, you’ll learn how to design, build, and scale real LLM-based applications and agents using best of class tools and frameworks.
+They need to ingest and manage data, structure prompts, chain model calls together reliably, and integrate external APIs and services.
+Fortunately, frameworks such as LangChain, LangGraph, and LangSmith provide modular building blocks that eliminate boilerplate, promote best practices, and let you focus on application logic instead of low-level wiring.
+In this book, you’ll learn how to design, build, and scale real LLM-based applications and agents using the best tools and frameworks.

 1.1 Building LLM-based applications and agents